browsermedia/browsercms/README.markdown

 ## Pending transaltions

 This is a work in progress.
-Most of the view files have been prepared for translation (and translated to spanish) but there are a few still pending.
-Some work still needs to be done, particularly on:
+Most of the application has been prepared for translation (and translated to spanish) but there is still some work to be done, particularly when loading seed and sample data.

-* Javascripts (there are at least a couple of functions that manipulate toolbar buttons)

 ## Creating your own locale files